Mickey & Sylvia

-Mickey & Sylvia was an American R&B duo composed of Mickey Baker and Sylvia Vanderpool, who later became Sylvia Robinson.
+Mickey & Sylvia was an American R&B duo composed of Mickey Baker and Sylvia Vanterpool, who later became Sylvia Robinson.
 They are best known for their number-one R&B single "Love Is Strange" in 1957.

-Baker and Vanderpool began recording together in 1954.
+Baker and Vanterpool began recording together in 1954.
 They first recorded as Mickey & Sylvia in 1955 on Rainbow Records before signing to Groove Records where they became the first big seller for the label.
 The duo later formed their own label, Willow Records.
 Although Mickey & Sylvia initially disbanded in 1958, they reunited in 1960 and continued to record together on an infrequent basis until 1965, when Baker moved to France.

 Career

-In the mid-1950s, music instructor Mickey Baker was inspired by the success of husband-and-wife musical duo Les Paul & Mary Ford to form a duo with one of his pupils Sylvia Robinson.
-They released their first record together, "Fine Love," as "Little" Sylvia Vanderpool with Mickey Baker and His Band on Cat Records in 1954.
+In the mid-1950s, music instructor Mickey Baker was inspired by the success of husband-and-wife musical duo Les Paul and Mary Ford to form a duo with one of his pupils Sylvia Robinson.
+They released their first record together, "Fine Love," as "Little" Sylvia Vanderpool (Vanderpool now with a "D") with Mickey Baker and His Band on Cat Records in 1954.

-Baker and Vanderpool released their first record, "I'm So Glad," as Mickey & Sylvia on Rainbow Records in 1955.
+Baker and Vanterpool released their first record, "I'm So Glad," as Mickey & Sylvia on Rainbow Records in 1955.
 They recorded for the RCA label subsidiary Groove Records in 1956.
-While sharing the bill with Bo Diddley at Howard Theatre in Washington, D.C., Vanderpool was inspired by his song "Love Is Strange."
+While sharing the bill with Bo Diddley at Howard Theatre in Washington, D.C., Vanterpool was inspired by his song "Love Is Strange."
 With his blessing, Mickey & Sylvia recorded their own rendition.
 Their single was released in November 1956.
 It became their biggest hit, topping the US R&B chart and peaking at No. 11 in the US pop chart in January 1957.
 The record sold over one million copies and was awarded a gold disc by the RIAA.

 In 1957, Mickey & Sylvia recorded for Vik Records.
 They had two other singles chart in 1957 with "There Oughta Be A Law" and "Dearest."
-In 1958, Mickey & Sylvia split up because Vanderpool wanted to pursue a solo career.
-Vanderpool married Joseph Robinson in 1959 and thereafter went by Sylvia Robinson.
+In 1958, Mickey & Sylvia split up because Vanterpool wanted to pursue a solo career.
+Vanterpool married Joseph Robinson in 1959 and thereafter went by Sylvia Robinson.
 Baker replaced her with singer Kitty Noble.
 Mickey & Kitty released three records on Atlantic Records in 1959.
 Baker also released his debut solo album, The Wildest Guitar, in 1959.